|

 1686 BUDA (Budapest, Hungary)

 During the fighting between the Ottoman and Austrian imperial forces, the Jews chose the side of the Turks.
-When the Austrians finally conquered the city, only 500 Jews survived and their quarter was sacked.
+When the Austrians finally conquered the city, only half of the approximate 1000 Jews had survived and their quarter sacked.

 1688 JOSEPH PENSO DE LA VEGA (Amsterdam, Holland)